chenxingqiang/secret-learn/doc/developers/advanced_installation.rst

 Installing nightly builds
 =========================

-The continuous integration servers of the jax-sklearn project build, test and upload wheel packages for the most recent Python version on a nightly basis.
+The continuous integration servers of the secret-learn project build, test and upload wheel packages for the most recent Python version on a nightly basis.